tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 techniques - these could really only become practicable after our period of interest, as graphical hardware became easily available.

-COBOL is also important because of its innovations on how to specify the output of text.
+COBOL was also the first popular language that was designed to be machine (hardware and operating system) agnostic, which also goes well with its wish to be suitable for people who were not computer experts.

-    ((See if there's anything useful I can say about that))
+COBOL introduced sophisticated mechanisms for organising and introspecting data, and for the input and output of that data.

 https://en.wikipedia.org/wiki/Visual_programming_language